manasatangudu/Fedex-Rate-Options/README.md

 ## How to use the application

-1.Goto Fedex Shipping app.
+*1.Go to Fedex Shipping app.
-2.Click on Shipping Options tab.
+*2.Click on Shipping Options tab.
-3.Enter Shipper address and Recipient address.
+*3.Enter Shipper address and Recipient address.
-4.Enter Weight in Lbs.
+*4.Enter Weight in Lbs.
-5.Click on Get Rates button to get service name and charges applicable.
+\*5.Click on Get Rates button to get service name and charges applicable.

 ## Instructions